pqkisvery666/QT-Temperature-Monitoring/README.md

 # QT-Temperature-Monitoring

 This repository is used to store the code for the QT-based temperature monitoring upper computer.
 The lower computer code can be referenced in another named repository Temperature-PID-Control.

+Acknowledgements: Thank you to @... for their contributions to this repository.